lenincompres/domify/README.md

 });

 buttonator.click();
-/* If a property is named something other than a tag, it will use this as an id and assume a div tag. */
+/* If a property is named something other than a tag, it will interpred this as an id and assume a div tag. */
 ```

 Classes may also be indicated in the property\'s name after the id, by separating them with underscores (\_).
 Example: *p_id_class1_class2*.